eXascaleInfolab/orbits/README.md

 ### Datasets customization

+- All the datasets used in this paper can be found in: TestingFramework/bin/Debug/data/
-- To enable an additional dataset (from `TestingFramework/bin/Debug/data/`)
+- To enable an additional dataset
   - open the file `TestingFramework/config.cfg`
   - Add the name of dataset to the line `Datasets =`